Cybrid-app/cybrid-sdk-android/README.md

 export CybridAPI_Secret='Au5WnNc8T3w48yhKErdcQoTwj8dknrW2tTx8YiF60Io'
 ```

+Then `Clean Project` and then `Rebuild Project`.

-Then just need to run the demo app inside the emulator or physical device.
+After this just need to run the demo app inside the emulator or physical device.